eugeneloza/castle-editor-tutorial/README.md

 TUiState.Current := StateMainMenu;
 ```

-We also have to add the unit of the state to `gameinitialize`'s `uses` section:
+We also have to add the unit of the state to `GameInitialize`'s `uses` section:

 ```Pascal
 uses SysUtils,